 Not only would Stevie’s financial and educational future be assured, but also his physical well-being.

-She was certain from where Mark was at the moment, he heard her simple words.
+She was certain from where Mark was now; he heard her simple words.

 “Thank you, Mark, for looking out for him.”

 Those first few days in the hospital were rough ones for Stevie.
 He was still healing from the injuries he sustained, and he had no choice but to miss his father’s funeral, and Donald’s as well.

 Under the medication given to him every night before bedtime would take effect, he and his mom would talk and talk.
 Stevie, always asking the how and whys of everything.
 Baker would do her best to give the best answers she could.
 Those answers that were hard to put into words but had to be said.